 Fleas and Ticks

 Apple cider vinegar is used by pet owners who want to repel or prevent flea and ticks naturally.
-Including rose vinegar or simple apple cider vinegar during your pet’s bath routine, will help deter unwanted pests from infesting and making your pup miserable.
+Including rose vinegar or simple apple cider vinegar during your pet’s bath routine will help deter unwanted pests from latching on and making your pup miserable.

 Rose Hydrosol (aromatherapy)

 All mental ailments respond well to the aromatherapy of rose, as its scent naturally calms the mind and relaxes the body.
-Rose essential oil can be added to a diffuser, giving your home a pleasant scent while simultaneously soothing an anxious dog while you’re not home.
+Rose essential oil can be added to a diffuser, giving your home a pleasant scent while simultaneously soothing an anxious dog when you are not home.
 Rose hydrosol can be applied topically to the body, with its calming effects seeping into the skin of the dog.

 A Well-Rounded Option

-Every part of the rose is full of nutrients that help fight bacterial infections, inflammation, and helps heal and prevent irritated skin, digestive issues, as well as flea and tick infestations.
-Additionally, the scent of roses is soothing, giving your anxious or overly aggressive dog a natural sedative and aiding them in their mental healthiness.
+Every part of the rose is full of nutrients that help fight bacterial infections and inflammation.
+It helps heal and prevent irritated skin, digestive issues, as well as deters flea and tick infestations.
+Additionally, the scent of roses is soothing, giving your anxious or overly aggressive dog a natural sedative, aiding them in their mental health.